Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 Potential embryo‑foetal toxicity

-Embryo-foetal toxicity has been observed in animal studies (see section 5.3).
+Embryo‑foetal toxicity has been observed in animal studies (see section 5.3).
 Patients of reproductivepotential should be informed of the risks and must use highly effective contraception during treatmentand until at least 1 month after the last dose in female patients, and 4 months after the last dose in malepatients.
-The pregnancy status of female patients of reproductive potential should be verified prior toinitiating Evrysdi therapy (see section 4.6).
+The pregnancy status of female patients of reproductive potential should be verified prior toinitiating risdiplam therapy (see section 4.6).

 Potential effects on male fertility

-Based on observations from animal studies, male patients should not donate sperm while on treatmentand for 4 months after the last dose of Evrysdi.
+Based on observations from animal studies, male patients should not donate sperm while on treatmentand for 4 months after the last dose of risdiplam.
 Prior to initiating treatment, fertility preservationstrategies should be discussed with male patients of reproductive potential (see sections 4.6 and 5.3).

 ExcipientsIsomalt